Religious tourism: Pilgrimage

 Pilgrimage is spiritually- or religiously motivated travel, sometimes over long distances; it has been practised since antiquity and in several of the world's religions.
 The world's largest mass religious assemblage takes place in India at the Kumbh Mela, which attracts over 120 million pilgrims.
 Other major pilgrimages include the annual Hajj to Mecca, required once in a Muslim's life.
+These journeys often involve elaborate rituals and rites, reflecting the deep significance and varied traditions associated with pilgrimage in different cultures and faiths.

 Religious sightseeing

-Religious sightseeing can be motivated by any of several kinds of interest, such as religion, art, architecture, history, and personal ancestry.
+Religious sightseeing can be motivated by various interests, including religion, art, architecture, history, and personal ancestry.
 People can find holy places interesting and moving, whether they personally are religious or not.
 Some, such as the churches of Italy, offer fine architecture and major artworks.
 Portugal, for example, has as its main religious tourism attraction the Sanctuary of Our Lady of Fátima, internationally known by the phenomenon of Marian apparitions.
+The city of Aparecida, in Brazil, is also an international destination for religious tourism.

-Others are important to world religions: Jerusalem holds a central place in Judaism, Christianity, Hinduism and Islam.
+Others are important to world religions: Jerusalem holds a central place in Judaism, Christianity, and Islam.
 Others again may be both scenic and important to one religion, like the Way of Saint James in Spain, but have been adopted by non-religious people as a personal challenge and indeed as a journey of self-discovery.
-Religious tourism in India can take many forms, including yoga tourism; the country has sites important to Buddhism, Islam, Sikhism and Hinduism, as well as magnificent architecture and, for some travellers, the attraction of orientalism.
+Religious tourism in India can take many forms, including yoga tourism; the country has sites important to Hinduism, Buddhism, Sikhism and Islam as well as magnificent architecture and, for some travellers, the attraction of orientalism.
 Japan too offers beautiful religious places from Buddhist temples to Shinto shrines.

 Secular pilgrimage

 A category intermediate between pilgrims belonging to a major world religion and pure tourism is the modern concept of secular pilgrimage to places such as the Himalayas felt to be in some way special or even sacred, and where the travel is neither purely pious, nor purely for pleasure, but is to some degree "compromised".
 For example, New Age believers may travel to such "spiritual hotspots" with the intention of healing themselves and the world.
-They may practise rituals involving (supposedly) leaving their bodies, possession by spirits (channelling), and recovery of past life memories.
+They may practise rituals involving leaving their bodies, possession by spirits (channelling), and recovery of past life memories.
 The travel is considered by many scholars as transcendental, a life learning process or even a self-realization metaphor.